zhongfu/tp/docs/UserGuide.md

 The hourly rate(s) paid out to each employee for a job is fixed once the job is marked as done; further changes to any employee's rate will not cause the payout amounts to change.

-To update the payout amounts to reflect the new hourly rates, un-mark and mark the job again.
+To update the payout amounts to reflect the new hourly rates, unmark and mark the job again.

 </div>